siriusctrl/UniPublic/eodp/README.md

 	- difference: csv file is human readable, versus binary xls(Excel)
 	- csv lack the formatting information of an xls file
 5. Motivation for XML and XML namespaces
+    - XML
-	-  both human and mechine readable format
+    	- **both human and mechine readable format.**
+        - allowing search engines or other tools to operate over a range of documents that vary in many respects but use common names for common element types
+    - XML namespace
     	- namespace declaration are used to qualify names with URI's.
     A URI uniquely identifies a resource on the Web.
     Notice that a URI doesn't have to refer to a real Web resource.
     	- namespace can be used to descrive both elements and attributes.
 6. differences between XML and HTML
 	- HTML tags are predefined tags where as XML tags are user defined tags.
 	- HTML tags are limited number of tags where as XML tags are extensible and user defined.